Brand Protection in Times of Disputes

 Add to basket or enquire

-This newly launched CIArb E-Module enables those who do or do not have a legal background to understand or brush up on the different strategies of distinguishing between the dispute and the brand and consolidating the brand in times of disagreement.
+This e-Module enables you to understand the different strategies of distinguishing between the dispute and the brand and consolidating the brand in times of disagreement.

 It can be taken by anyone but will be especially useful for those businesses that rely strongly on brand and face different disputes regularly.